arduino/docs-content/content/learn/02.microcontrollers/02.analog-input/analog-input.md

 The ATmega datasheet also cautions against switching analog pins in close temporal proximity to making A/D readings (analogRead) on other analog pins.
 This can cause electrical noise and introduce jitter in the analog system.
 It may be desirable, after manipulating analog pins (in digital mode), to add a short delay before using analogRead() to read other analog pins.

+As previously mentioned, analog pins A6 and A7 on the ATmega168 and ATmega328P are purely analog, and cannot be used for GPIO.
+This affects the following models:

+* Arduino Nano
+* Arduino Mini 05 (with ATmega168, Arduino Mini 03 and 04 use an ATmega8 and are not affected)
+* Arduino Pro Mini
+* Arduino BT (analog inputs A6 and A7 are available on JP1)
+* Arduino Fio